What is lead generation?

 Once visitors start arriving to your site, the next step is to convert them into leads via an online form.
 This can be done in using many different lead generation tactics but involves getting users interested in your product or service and getting them to submit their contact info, often through the use of an incentive (known as a “lead magnet”).

-Here are common marketing strategies that businesses generate leads for their businesses:
+Here are common marketing strategies businesses leverage to generate leads: